-The contract breaks down as follows with the NHL salary carrying an average annual value of $725,000 with Brooks an RFA when it expires.
+The contract breaks down as follows, with the NHL salary carrying an average annual value of $725,000.
+Brooks will be an RFA when it expires.

 Year 1: $700K Base, $100K AHL, $175K Guaranteed

 Year 2: $750K Base, $100K AHL, $250K Guaranteed

 Toronto is still light at the center position throughout the organization, and giving Brooks a further two years to see if he has what it takes to make himself a viable NHL option seems like a prudent move — especially since the two-way deal means he won’t factor into the cap calculation should the Leafs decide to reassign the Winnipeg native to the Marlies.

 Brooks is still a ways from proving himself worthy of holding down a regular spot in the Leafs line-up, which might be slightly concerning at the age of 24.
 There are some extenuating circumstances, though.

 He’s continually been a late bloomer throughout his career and his time in the AHL has been blighted by injuries that have severely impacted his ice-time.

 In 147 career AHL regular-season games with the Toronto Marlies, Brooks has registered 79 points (38 goals, 41 assists).
 A Calder Cup Champion in 2018, Brooks has recorded 14 points (8 goals, 6 assists) in 33 playoff games.